-- 1. For the purpose of this Plan, the different assessment types are as follows: pre-assessment; formative; interim; and summative. - 2.
+- c.
+Develop students' meta-cognition. - d.
+Collaborate with school leaders and educators to determine what types of supports are needed for effective pedagogical approaches during remote or hybrid instruction. - e.
+Assess the district's data on how ELLs experienced instruction during remote or hybrid learning; particularly for newcomer students and students with lower English language proficiency levels. - f.
+Assess ELLs levels of engagement and access in an in-person, virtual, or hybrid learning environment. - iii.
+Assessment - 1.
+For the purpose of this Plan, the different assessment types are as follows: pre-assessment; formative; interim; and summative. - 2.
 Educators should focus on locally developed pre-assessments and formative assessments upon returning to school. - 3.
 In the absence of Spring 2020 summative assessment data, the school district should identify alternate sources of prior assessment data which may complement data driven decision-making regarding remediation efforts. - 4.
 Online pre-assessments and formative assessments should be leveraged in either a fully virtual or hybrid learning environment to support the evaluation of student strengths and the areas for improvement, and to inform next steps, including determining whether remediation is required for an entire group of students or on an individual student basis. - 5.
 Pre-assessments administered at the start of instructional units should be limited to informing instruction plans with respect to gaps in the mastery of standards while continuing to move students forward at current grade-level. - a.
-Such pre-assessments should be incorporated into regular classroom activities and to the greatest extent practicable, should not interfere with student learning opportunities as schools reopen.

-4. Professional Learning
+Such pre-assessments should be incorporated into regular classroom activities and to the greatest extent practicable, should not interfere with student learning opportunities as schools reopen. - 4.
+Professional Learning - a.

-- a.
 It is imperative the school district provides professional learning that will better equip leaders, staff, substitutes, students, and parents to adapt to altered educational environments and experiences. - b.
 The school district must focus on professional development to address the learning loss for the most vulnerable populations and preparing and supporting educators in meeting the social, emotional, health, and academic needs of all students. - c.
 Professional learning opportunities should be: - i.
 Presented prior to the beginning of the year; - ii.
 Presented throughout the school year; - iii.
-Presented in order to grow each educator's professional capacity to deliver developmentally appropriate, standards-based instruction remotely; - iv.
-Presented to include the input and collaboration of stakeholders, including all staff, parents, and community members; and v.
-Professional development plans (PDPs) for teaching staff and administrators, as always, should remain flexible and adaptable to the changing needs of the district, school, and individual educator.
+Presented in order to grow each educator's professional capacity to deliver developmentally appropriate, standards-based instruction remotely;